acharaakshit/acharaakshit.github.io/_projects/7_project.md

     </tr>
   </table>
 <br>
 The figure below show that that there is a significant improvement in the crack connectivity in the stochastic width approach results.
+The width stochasticity introduced in the input data space improves the recall of the resultant trained model significantly as compared to the Baseline and FR techniques.

 <div class="row justify-content-center">
     <div class="col-sm mt-3 mt-md-0 text-center">